Capital One Arena

 • No activities in the arena prior to tip off.

 • Our section was right under the AC.
-Comfortable with winter jacket on, wish it was a bit warmer during the snow.
+Comfortable with winter jacket on, could be chilly without.

 • The men's bathroom was empty & needed to be cleaned.